go-aah/docs/auth-schemes/generic.md

 ## Configuration

-aah supports one or more `generic` auth scheme.
+aah supports one or more `generic` auth schemes.

 ### Section: generic_scheme_key { ... }